Makerland/book/workshops/j_hens.md

 Now’s the time to familiarise yourself with this new world.
 Check out the menu from the bottom left corner to see the various program categories.
 Alongside is the File Manager.

 > The “Pi” in Raspberry Pi comes from the “Python” language.
-There are tools for programming - IDLE as well as some pre-created Python Games using the language.
+There are tools for programming - including IDLE as well as some pre-written Python Games using the language.
 Scratch from MIT is a utility with education in mind, for learning and teaching the building blocks and basic logic of coding.
 Midori is a web browser.

 Abundant information about the various packages are available through the site: <http://www.raspberrypi.org> (in particular via the Forums) and in the community documentation Hub via <http://elinux.org/RPi_Hub>